zama-ai/concrete/docs/getting-started/installing.md

 ## Using Docker

-You can also get the **Concrete Numpy** docker image:
+You can also get the **Concrete-Numpy** docker image:

 ```shell
 docker pull zamafhe/concrete-numpy:v0.9.0
 ```

-### Starting Jupyter server
+### Starting a Jupyter server.

-By default, the entry point of the **Concrete Numpy** docker image is a jupyter server that you can access from your browser:
+By default, the entry point of the **Concrete-Numpy** docker image is a jupyter server that you can access from your browser:

 ```shell
 docker run --rm -it -p 8888:8888 zamafhe/concrete-numpy:v0.9.0